 What’s not to like?
 That’s a win, win, win, win.

-Check these key ranges during the ride itself.
+Check these key ranges between stages

 It’s sensible to become familiar with these isometrics before the ride itself.
 That way you’ll know the best time to apply them.